Isyana Sarasvati: Honors and awards

-Isyana is the recipient of awards from Anugerah Musik Indonesia, Billboard Indonesia, Cornetto Pop Awards, Dahsyatnya Awards, Hai Reader's Poll Music Awards, Inbox Awards, Indonesian Box Office Movie Awards (IBOMA), Indonesian Choice Awards, Insert Awards, Maya Awards, Rolling Stone Editor's Choice Awards, SCTV Music Awards, and Showbiz Indonesia Awards.
+Isyana Sarasvati is the recipient of awards from Anugerah Musik Indonesia, Billboard Indonesia, Bandung Music Awards, Cornetto Pop Awards, Dahsyatnya Awards, Forbes Indonesia's 30 Under 30 (2019) in the art, style and entertainment category, Fortune Indonesia 40 under 40 (2023), Hai Reader's Poll Music Awards, HighEnd (The Alpha under 40), Inbox Awards, Indonesian Box Office Movie Awards (IBOMA), Indonesian Choice Awards, Insert Awards, Kaset Awards, Maya Awards, Rolling Stone Editor's Choice Awards, SCTV Music Awards, Showbiz Indonesia Awards, Telkomsel Awards, USS Feeds Awards, Wrappot Awards and other.

-Isyana was named Best Asian Artist Indonesia 2016 and Best Composer of the Year 2017 at the MAMA (Mnet Asian Music Awards) and 2 Anugerah Planet Muzik.
+Isyana Sarasvati was named Best Asian Artist Indonesia 2016 and Best Composer of the Year 2017 at the MAMA (Mnet Asian Music Awards) and 2 Anugerah Planet Muzik.
 In late 2017 Isyana was nominated for Best Southeast Asia Act at the MTV EMA, London.
+In April 2020, Forbes Asia included Isyana Sarasvati on its 30 Under 30 list in the Entertainment and Sports, and Celebrity categories.

 For her contribution and support to Indonesian music, she was given the 2016 Anugerah Kekayaan Intelektual Nasional award (certificate of appreciation for Copyright and Related Rights) from the Ministry of Law and Human Rights.